Some Common Questions About The Massage Therapy Center

 FAQ for Therapists’ Clients

-We’re very pleased that you are considering visiting the Center for your massage or skin care treatment.
-Here are some questions frequently asked by our clients.
-If you do not see your question, please feel free to contact us with comments, questions or concerns about your massage therapy or facial session.
+The professionals who practice at the Massage Therapy Center are very pleased that you are considering visiting them for your massage or skin care treatment.
+Here are some questions frequently asked by their clients that they have asked us to post.
+If you do not see your question, please feel free to contact your practitioner with comments, questions or concerns about your massage therapy or facial session.

 Can a single massage therapy session “fix” me?